adamstacey/jsPersonaliser/readme.txt

-The repo for the Agent Sales Toolkit for The Resort Group PLC.
+The repo for the designer tool.